raiden-network/raiden/ob-review/README.md

 ## How to concentrate more on unhappy path testing?

 This might be a bit vague.
 I would go about this by asking this question more often: "What is the worst that could happen here?" or "What absolutely must under no circumstance go wrong here?".
-Asking yourself or each other these question might lead to more unhappy paths being considered and also how to prevent the worst from happening if those unhappy paths are hit.
+Asking yourself or each other these questions might lead to more unhappy paths being considered and also how to prevent the worst from happening if those unhappy paths are hit.

 ## How to introduce more inside out tests?

 An incremental approach would be: if an integration test fails, ask yourself what could have been tested on a lower level to catch that problem earlier and write that test(s).
 Over time there will be a greater coverage of lower levels.

-If and when integration tests might be superfluous then is harder question to answer and I prefer to err on the side of testing too much than testing too little for a critical system (or critical part of a system).
+If and when integration tests might be superfluous is a harder question to answer.
+I prefer to err on the side of testing too much than testing too little for a critical system (or critical part of a system).

 I think you are already doing (have done) that but splitting up the system into clear subsystems with clear interfaces makes testing in isolation and direct interaction between them easier and more lightweight.
 This [issue](https://github.com/raiden-network/raiden/issues/3252) gives me the feeling that things like that are already being considered.